HyperIndex Complete Documentation

 - Set the root directory (important for monorepos)

-You can deploy multiple indexers from a single repository by configuring them with different:
+You can deploy multiple indexers from a single repository by configuring them with different config file paths, root directories, and/or deployment branches.

 If you're working in a monorepo, ensure all your imports are contained within your indexer directory to avoid deployment issues.